simonfengou/Data-Analyst-Nanodegree/project-2/README.md

 I selected the following features for my model:
 • rain
-• fog
 • Hour
 • mean wind speed ('meanwindspdi')

-I used the default dummy variable provided by the original model: UNIT.
+I also kept the default dummy variable of UNITs.

 ## 2.3 Why did you select these features in your model?
 We are looking for specific reasons that lead you to believe that the selected features will contribute to the predictive power of your model.